-- The OPT application can be submitted as early as 3 months before your I-20 end date.
+- The OPT application can be submitted as early as 90 days before your I-20 end date.
 Your I-20 end date should match your approximate graduation date from UMBC, and will need to be altered if it is not accurate.

-- The latest date the OPT application can be submitted is 2 months after your I-20 end date, though please do NOT plan to wait this long to apply!
+- The latest date the OPT application can be submitted is 60 days after your I-20 end date, though please do NOT plan to wait this long to apply!

-- The OPT application takes up to 3 months to process, so please plan to apply as early as possible.
+- The OPT application takes up to (and sometimes beyond) 3 months to process, so please plan to apply as early as possible.
 You should apply at least 3 months before the Start Date you plan to request for your OPT year.
 Please see the OPT application for more information on your Start Date and advice on how to select it.

 - To apply for OPT, please review the OPT application, prepare the required documents, and make an appointment with international adviser by emailing firstname.lastname@example.org We will meet with you to review your application and make the new OPT I-20 you need to apply.